MrJ0se/cct/README.md

 ## To do (not implemented yet):
 - [ ] spectre mitigation option injection in vcprojects (proc/windows_runtime_spectre.ts).
 - [ ] replace hardcoded Apple SDK version in cmake.ts (use "xcrun --show-sdk-version" to get).
-- [ ] edit opencv script to use cct zlib instead clone zlib.
+- [ ] edit opencv script to use cct zlib instead clone a compile a new zlib.

 ## Required Tools: